henry-anderson/Ronin/DochAlgo/simplified.md

+## Categories
+There are four categories of players.
+Rogues, rangers, others (gloves), and others (chest+) that generals vote on.
+In the first two categories all of these players compete against each other whether they have yet to receive their gloves or they already have their chest.
+After the generals decide on a category a winner is decided based on the factors below.

 ## Rating
 The rating is essentially your combined lifetime DKP multiplied by your combined 90 day activity divided by the number of confluxes that would be used to create the player's next piece of armor.
 This way players who have different pieces of DG can be easily compared to each other.
 Part of the player's rating is deducted based on their Proteus and Unox attendance.
 The more attendance a player has the lower this deduction is.
+The player with the highest rating in the category chosen receives their next piece of DG.

 ## Eligibility
 The player must pass a number of requirements to be considered eligible.